open-telemetry/semantic-conventions/docs/attributes-registry/gen-ai.md

 | <a id="gen-ai-usage-input-tokens" href="#gen-ai-usage-input-tokens">`gen_ai.usage.input_tokens`</a> | int | The number of tokens used in the GenAI input (prompt). | `100` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | <a id="gen-ai-usage-output-tokens" href="#gen-ai-usage-output-tokens">`gen_ai.usage.output_tokens`</a> | int | The number of tokens used in the GenAI response (completion). | `180` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-**[1]:** If one of the predefined values applies, but specific system uses a different name it's RECOMMENDED to document it in the semantic conventions for specific GenAI system and use system-specific name in the instrumentation.
+**[1] `gen_ai.operation.name`:** If one of the predefined values applies, but specific system uses a different name it's RECOMMENDED to document it in the semantic conventions for specific GenAI system and use system-specific name in the instrumentation.
 If a different name is not documented, instrumentation libraries SHOULD use applicable predefined value.

-**[2]:** The `gen_ai.system` describes a family of GenAI models with specific model identified by `gen_ai.request.model` and `gen_ai.response.model` attributes.
+**[2] `gen_ai.system`:** The `gen_ai.system` describes a family of GenAI models with specific model identified by `gen_ai.request.model` and `gen_ai.response.model` attributes.

 The actual GenAI product may differ from the one identified by the client.